Freedom of Expression and New Technologies

 globe as a sustainable environment.
 It is in the public interest that these

-information landscapes are not totally surrendered to rendered to short
+information landscapes are not totally surrendered to rendered

 term profit or individual control.
 On the contrary, to ensure democratic